This post may contain affiliate links. Read my disclaimer to learn more.

 This works well for camping too!

-Stainless steel cups like these are a great option for travel as they collapse and fit into any bag.
+Stainless steel cups are a great option for travel as they collapse and fit into any bag.

 Also Read: Bringing your Eco-Friendly lifestyle to work

 Bring snacks with you!
 Sure you can purchase snacks, but when you bring your own, you’re in control of the packaging they’re in.

 Homemade trail mix

 This is great because you can add whatever you like!
 If you have a Whole Foods or another shop that sells bulk foods, go wild and create a trail mix suited to your taste.

 I like mixing Pumpkin seeds, Almonds, Cashews, Hemp seeds, Sesame sticks, Dark chocolate, chipotle spiced peanuts and if I’m able to keep it chilled chucks of colby cheese.

 Dried fruits, popcorn, and cheerios are great as well!
 Throw it into a reusable container and you have a simple snack.

 We always bring protein powder to make protein shakes.